-Table B6.
+Table C1.
 Regression results obtained with aggregate data.

-Notes: The dependent variable is the share of voters who selectively abstain in any election in column (1), who abstain in either the local or national election in column (2), and who do not vote in any election in column (3) Robust standard errors are reported in parentheses. \\\, \\ and \ denote statistical significance at 1%, 5% and 10% levels, respectively.
+Notes: The dependent variable is the share of voters who selectively abstain in any election in column (1), who abstain in either the local or national election in column (2), and who do not vote in any election in column (3) Standard errors that are clustered at the municipality level are reported in parentheses. , and denote statistical significance at 1%, 5% and 10% levels, respectively.